Updated June 5, 2017.

 "In 1911, to sever the close proximity of a house of ill repute, Elgin’s city leaders built a new city hall that would serve the dual function of city government and performing arts center . . . this two-story, colonial revival brick structure with stone foundation," known as the Opera House Theater, "shows movies and noted performers are scheduled throughout the year."

 The Wallowa Lake Marina has everything you need to enjoy your favorite watersports.
 They carry fishing tackle, bait, ice and sell fishing licenses, too.
 Rent a pontoon boat, paddleboard, paddle boat, canoe, kayak, row boat or motor boat, and take a cruise around the lake.
 Boat owners can rent a slip.
-The marina serves campers' needs as well including, snack foods, drinks, clothing, RV and camping suppies and for tourists, souenirs.
+The marina serves campers' needs as well including, snack foods, drinks, clothing, RV, camping supplies and souvenirs.
 Get the latest fishing, hiking and road condition information here.

 Ferguson Ridge Ski Area has deep roots the Wallowas.
 It's a part of the history of the area, especially of the intrepid people who reside here.
 There's something about experiencing the place that lives on in the memories of all who visit.